TasbasMN/Thesis/vault/Feature Columns/3′-UTR target-site abundance.md

-# Proximity to Other MREs
+# 3′-UTR Target-site Abundance

+This feature checks if there are any cooperation between RISC complexes bound to neighboring MREs

+---

 >**Cooperation between multiple RISC's requires target sites to be close and is most effective when the distance is between 13 and 35 nt.**